markjfisher/kOS-Astrogator/GameData/kOS-Astrogator/README.md

 )

 // In the above, note there is only an ejectionBurn.
 The planChangeBurn is empty (atTime is 0).

-// now create a node for this transfer t:ejectionBurn:toNode.

-// use whatever method to execute the node.
 ```

 ## Help